FrankChen021/bithon/README.md

 Once the project has been built, you could run the project in a standalone mode to evaluate this project.

-## 1. Launch collector & web server
+## 1. Launch the server all in one

 To launch server in evaluation mode, execute the following command: